niwa99/Tower-Defense/documents/UCS/UCS-Upgrade_Towers/UCS-Upgrade_Towers.md

 # 2 Flow of Events
 ## 2.1 Basic Flow
-- User clicks on a built tower
+- User clicks twice on a built tower
-- a button for upgrading this tower appears
+- a popup with the tower stats, the upgraded tower stats and the option to sell the tower opens
-- User clicks on this button
+- User clicks on the upgrade button
-- the button disappears
-- a golden star appears on top of the tower image as sign that this tower is upgraded once
+- a star appears on top of the clicked tower and on the tower image in the popup
+- the stats of the tower increase
+- the value and the new value of the tower increase
+- the new values are shown in the popup

 ### 2.1.1 Activity Diagram
 ![Activity Diagram for UpgradeTowers](./Activity_Diagram-Upgrade_Towers.jpg)